Yinkah15/Wrangle_and_Analyse_Data-Udacity-/README.md

 # Wrangle_and_Analyse_Data-Udacity-
-In this project , I wrangled and analysed data which was merged into one file but collated from three sources
+In this project , I wrangled and analysed data which was merged into one file (collated from three sources)

 ## Description
 The project is carried out on tweets from a popular twitter page named 'WeRateDogs'.
 The tweets usually contain ratings of dogs over a scale of 10.